vintasoftware/vinta-design-checklists/technical-viability/checklist-en.md

 * [ ] Consider performance
 *    [ ] How much this solution increases the code responsiveness complexity?
       * Will there be additional media queries or custom layouts for different breakpoints?
-Analyze the effort/impact ratio of that solution, to see if the UX gain will be worth the extra complexity for development.
+Analyze the effort/impact ratio of that solution to see if the UX gain will be worth the extra complexity for development.

 *    [ ] Will this solution have an impact on performance?
-      * Animations, data requests on front-end and heavy use of images may cripple performance on web applications.
+      * Animations, data requests on front-end, and heavy use of images may cripple performance on web applications.
 If the impact is significant, try to work on another alternative.

 ## Sync outcomes
 *    [ ] Take notes on all the aspects of your solution that will need adjustments.
-      * If a solution was not reached during the sync, both the designer and the developer should make an effort and research alternatives, and sync again as soon as possible, so the sprint is not harmed.
+      * If a solution is not reached during the sync, both designer and developer should research alternatives, and sync again as soon as possible, to avoid harming the sprint.